microsoft/cobalt/devops/providers/azure-devops/templates/app_service_maven/examples/service_usage.md

 ## Maven Service deployments into Azure via Azure DevOps

-This document describes how to deploy a **Maven Service** to Azure in Azure Devops by taking advantage of the **Maven Service Pipeline** shareable build and release templates that can be re-used across Maven Services.
+This document describes how to deploy a **Maven Service** to Azure in Azure Devops by taking advantage of the **Shared Maven Service Pipeline** build and release templates that can be re-used across Maven Services.

 ### Prerequisites